MicrosoftDocs/intellicode/docs/intellicode-faq.md

 ## Q. Which version of Visual Studio do I need to run the Visual Studio IntelliCode extension?

 The Visual Studio IntelliCode extension is supported on Visual Studio 2017 version 15.7 preview 5 and later (all SKUs).
-Installation of the extension halts with "This extension is not installable on any currently installed products." if you don't have the minimum required version installed.
+Installation of the extension halts with **This extension is not installable on any currently installed products** if you don't have the minimum required version installed.

 ## Q. Which version of Visual Studio Code do I need to run the Visual Studio Code IntelliCode extension?

-The Visual Studio Code IntelliCode extension is supported on Version 1.25.1 and higher of Visual Studio Code.
+The Visual Studio Code IntelliCode extension is supported on version 1.25.1 and later of Visual Studio Code.

 ## Q. Is this experience only available in English?

-IntelliCode is a preview extension today, and we are eager to understand how useful these capabilities are for a broad set of customers.
+IntelliCode is a preview extension today, and we're eager to understand how useful these capabilities are for a broad set of customers.
 When we take IntelliCode out of preview, we'll certainly consider which locale or language to support first, and how it is packaged, based on your feedback.

 ## <a name="privacy"/> Q: What about privacy?
 Are you sending my code to the cloud?
 What customer data is being sent to Microsoft?

 Developers are invited to experience Visual Studio IntelliCode today as an experimental preview extension.
 The purpose of the extension is to enable developers to test IntelliCode's capabilities and to provide feedback to the product team.

 We capture some anonymized usage and error-reporting data from the extension to help improve the product.
 No user-defined code is sent to Microsoft, but we collect information about your use of the IntelliCode results.
 The data only includes open-source and .NET types and members that you selected from IntelliCode's suggested list.

 In Visual Studio, developers can opt out of the [Visual Studio Experience Improvement Program](/visualstudio/ide/visual-studio-experience-improvement-program), which turns off data collection for the IntelliCode extension too.
 From the menu bar, select **Help** > **Send Feedback** > **Settings**.
 In the **Visual Studio Experience Improvement Program** dialog, select **No, I would not like to participate** and then select **OK**.